luizgfranca/blog/content/posts/002/index.md

 With this, it's possible to use this application of the problem to investigate how to calculate a metric under the same conditions.
 To simplify the example, we'll focus only on the download rate, but the same ideas would also apply to the upload rate.

 In this article, using the example, I'll explore how to generate these metrics and, more deeply, how to approach calculating the first real-time indicator.
+The code for generating the graphs for our practical exmaple is a simple script I created and it's available in this public [GitHub repo](https://github.com/luizgfranca/netload-down-speed-monitor-demo/tree/master).

 # Defining the Data Model